zkochan/dint/README.md

 ### `from(dirname): Promise<DirectoryIntegrity>`

-Returns a mapping of file names to file stats info and [Subresource Integrity](https://w3c.github.io/webappsec-subresource-integrity/) of each file.
+Returns a mapping of file names to size and [Subresource Integrity](https://w3c.github.io/webappsec-subresource-integrity/) of each file.

 E.g.: